 2. Keep it simple – In times when messages are critical for your audiences to understand, and particularly if people are stressed, it’s extremely important to keep messages in very simple language and direct.
 This isn’t time for a lot of fluff!

-5. Tell your staff first, stakeholders second and make any public messaging last – Prioritise your audiences and ensure you tell them in the right order.
-However, all should be communicated with in very quick succession.
+5. Tell your staff first, stakeholders second and make any public messaging last – Prioritise your audiences and ensure you tell them important messages in the right order.

 6. Include social media if your audiences are engaged online – If you know your customers or other external stakeholders are engaged on your social media channels, consider putting a notice up and link it to a webpage for more information.

-7. Update regularly, even if there’s not much more to say – If you have staff and stakeholders who are very close to the situation and worried about it, then it’s important to communication with them often to ensure they remain alert, but don’t start to panic unnecessarily or make assumptions around what you may or may not be doing.
+7. Update regularly, even if there’s not much more to say – It's important to communicate with your audiences often.
 Even if there’s not much more to say, provide regular updates to assure people your organisation is managing the situation and in control (as much as you can be!).
+We have all seen first-hand how rumour and conspiracy will fill the gap if you aren't filling it with facts and updates.

-8. Regularly meet with key people in your organisation – If your organisation is on high alert, you should form a working group and meet often.
+8. Regularly meet with key people in your organisation – Consider forming a working group and meeting often.
 How often will be different for different organisations and could be daily, twice weekly or ad hoc as more information comes to hand.
 Don’t rely on email for people to be informed, as busy people may miss important notices.
 Face-to-face discussions and decision making is important when dealing with major issues and crises.

 This certainly isn’t and exhaustive list of Coronavirus communications tips, but it should help you get started.
-Best of luck and keep safe!
+And if you need help, give the HMC team a call!

 Feel free to share our infographic but ensure to include attribution to https://www.wearehmc.co.nz/.